vshn/inotify-pipeline-trigger/README.md

 `./trigger-pipeline.py`

-### Via Docker
+### Via container

-This also comes packaged as a container.
-Watch this space for where to pull from.
+This also comes packaged as a container available from `ghcr.io/vshn/inotify-pipeline-trigger`.

+See [the registry](https://github.com/vshn/inotify-pipeline-trigger/pkgs/container/inotify-pipeline-trigger) for more available versions.

+It should run on any OCI-compatible container runtime and doesn't need any special privileges beyond network access to wherever your GitLab lives, obviously.

 ## Caveats and warnings